Alfred-meijiu/Alfred-meijiu.github.io/_pages/professional-certificates.md

 * First Prize for Excellent Graduation Thesis, Jun 2026
   * From Liaoning University

-* Excellent Member of the Communist Youth League of China, May 2026
+* Excellent League Member, May 2023
   * From Communist Youth League Committee of Liaoning University

 * The Second Prize Scholarship, Apr 2023